A medical doctor approached me with great excitement at the conclusion of our training conference. He was overflowing with joy and excitement.

 Within a few moments after our conversation, I sensed the conviction of the Holy Spirit.
 Yes, even in our well-intended service to the Lord, we can stumble — and in the name of godliness I had offended a dear brother in Christ.
 I had failed to give him and his staff the benefit of the doubt — failed to take into account the tough workload they already were facing each day.
 Instead of asking him to think through the possibilities with me and helping him rearrange his priorities to accommodate the new task, I had virtually ordered him to get the project done and shown little appreciation for the many late evenings his team was already devoting to their work.
 I had reacted impatiently rather than in a spirit of love, understanding and teamwork.

 At this point I had a choice to make.

 On the one hand, I could let it go.
-After all, doesn't the head of a large organization have the right to ramrod projects through when necessary?
-Didn't the end (the strategic international conference) justify the means (get the job done no matter what it takes)?
-And didn't my associate's hesitant attitude warrant a stern talking-to about the urgency of the hour?
+After all, does the head of a large organization not have the right to ramrod projects through when necessary?
+Did the end (the strategic international conference) not justify the means (getting the job done no matter what it takes)?
+And did my associate’s hesitant attitude not warrant a stern talking-to about the urgency of the hour?